leeang/Embedded-System-Design/notes.md

 Should tent vias underneath components.

+Why should you tent vias underneath components?
+There is a chance of a via accidentally connecting with the component (placed above) if it is not tented.
+Tent forms an insulating cover on the via.
+To prevent short-circuit under the component.

 Should avoid vias near or on SMD pads, they will either bridge or siphon away solder.

 siphon /ˈsaɪfən/  v.